 Following a ruling in January 2015 on the valuation method used to set rateable values for purpose built GP surgeries, there have been substantial reductions implemented by the Valuation Office Agency (VOA), and subsequent overpayments are subject to backdating to earlier periods.
-As a result the provision for business rate appeals in the Collection Fund accounts has been increased by £3.679m.

-Under the Business Rate Retention Scheme the council's share of the increase to the provision equates to £1.472m (40%) of which £1.197m will be funded by safety net payments from central government, which have been accrued to the Comprehensive Income & Expenditure Statement.
+The provision for business rate appeals in the Collection Fund accounts is ± 3.597 m in respect of GP surgeries and $\pm 2,487$ m in respect of general appeals.
+Under the Business Rate Retention Scheme the council's share of the provision (disclosed in the Balance Sheet with the impairment of debtors) equates to 40% of the total (± 2.434 m).